thornjad/aero/README.md

 git clone https://gitlab.com/thornjad/aero.git ~/.config/emacs
 ```

 Upon starting up Emacs for the first time, further third-party packages will automatically download and install.
 Subsequent startups should take around one second.
-If you encounter any errors at this stage, try restarting Emacs.
+If you encounter any errors at this stage, try restarting Emacs and/or opening a bug.

 ## Changing themes and adding your own customization